Assertion in XmpParser::encode should be an exception

 $ exiv2 -M "add Xmp.iptcExt.CountryCode String US" file.jpg exiv2: xmp.cpp :638 : static int Exiv2::XmpParser::encode(std::string&, const Exiv2::XmpData&, uint16_t, uint32_t): L'assertion « val » a échoué.

 The assertion should be replaced with an exception which explains the problem, e.g., Xmp.iptcExt.CountryCode has invalid XMP type "String"

-#4 Updated by Dimitri Schoolwerth almost 6 years ago
+#4 Updated by Dimitri Schoolwerth about 6 years ago

 I had problems with the assert too and locally had replaced it with a 'continue' for the loop (not the best solution either since it silently ignores an error).
 The problem that I have with the throw is that I'm copying metadata from an existing image file to a new image that should have (mostly) the same metadata.
 This existing file already contains an XMP value with invalid type.
 With the throw it results in the XMP data not being there at all in the new image (unless I'm mistaken).
 Or is the idea behind this throw that I should catch the exception, fix the type somehow and then try again?